 Rene Descartes (1596-1650) is often described as the founder of modern philosophy.
 Born at the French town of La Haye, between Tours and Poitiers, his father was one of the local landed gentry.
 The boy was sent to boarding school, meaning the Jesuit college of La Fleche, where he stayed for eight years.
 The Jesuit curriculum encompassed the classical humanities and the prevalent Aristotelian Scholasticism.
-Following the wishes of his father, in 1616 Descartes took a degree in law at the University of Poitiers, but did not pursue the paternal profession.
+Following the wishes of his father, in 1616 Descartes took a degree in law at the University of Poitiers; however, he did not pursue the paternal profession.
 Instead he reacted to academic studies, rejecting much of what he had been taught.

 Descartes is most well known for his theories about the distinction between mind and matter.
 The most common description of this complexity is “Cartesian dualism.”
-The accompanying “method of doubt” signifies the non-acceptance of anything that can be logically doubted, and for the purpose of finding certainty.
+The accompanying “method of doubt” signifies the non-acceptance of anything that can be logically doubted, for the purpose of finding certainty.

 “Descartes claimed that he had taken the doubts of the sceptics further than the sceptics had taken them, and had been able to come out the other side” (B. Williams, introductory essay to J. Cottingham, ed., Descartes: Meditations on First Philosophy, Cambridge University Press, 1996, p. xv).

 Descartes was basically remote from the academic milieu, preferring a quiet life away from both career status and social distraction.
 His citizen status tends to be emphasised by the situation in which he addressed a letter to academics of the Sorbonne, a letter appended to the Meditations.
 His motive appears to have been that of gaining textbook status in the university.
-One commentary says:
+A commentary says:

 The awkwardness of Descartes’s seeking the acceptance and use of his Meditations by teachers is amplified by the fact that he was not a teacher himself.
 Consequently, his seeking ‘textbook’ status would have very likely been viewed by those Learned Men as being a bit pretentious.
 He was, it could be said, a freelancer with no academic or political ties to the university….
 Although the Meditations seems to have been endorsed by the Sorbonne, it was never adopted as a text for the university.
-(K. Smith, “Descartes’ Life and Works,” Stanford Encyclopaedia of Philosophy)
+(Kurt Smith, “Descartes’ Life and Works,” Stanford Encyclopaedia of Philosophy)

 After some hesitation, in 1649 Descartes accepted an invitation from Queen Christina of Sweden to attend her court in Stockholm.
 She requested him to teach her philosophy, a role entailing the inconvenient hour of five in the morning.
 Descartes tragically died at this juncture.
 Some accounts state the cause as pneumonia, However, poisoning by a hostile Catholic priest has also been suggested.
 In a letter dated January 1650, Descartes commented: “I desire only peace and quiet, which are benefits that the most powerful monarchs on earth cannot give” (Cottingham, art.cit., 2000, p.
 105).